sindresorhus/unique-random/readme.md

 ### consecutiveUniqueRandom(minimum, maximum)

-Generate random numbers that are consecutively unique.
+Generate random numbers that are consecutively unique, meaning that each number in the sequence is distinct from the one immediately before it.

 ### exhaustiveUniqueRandom(minimum, maximum)

 Generate random numbers that do not repeat until the entire range has appeared.

-Both `consecutiveUniqueRandom` and `exhaustiveUniqueRandom` return a function, that when called, will return the generated number.
+### `consecutiveUniqueRandom` and `exhaustiveUniqueRandom`

+Returns a function, that when called, will return the generated number.

 The returned function is also an iterable which consumes from the same source as the function: